Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 coverage of soil hydraulic property data for France that included an efficient sampling strategy based on the use of functional horizons [@Bouma1989S], and a series of reference sites where soil hydraulic properties could be measured comprehensively.
-They argued that functional horizon method recognizes the soil texture class of the horizon rather than the profile as the individual or building block for prediction [@Wosten1985SSSAJ; @Wosten1992].
+They argued that the functional horizon method recognizes the soil texture class of the horizon rather than the profile as the individual or building block for prediction [@Wosten1985SSSAJ; @Wosten1992].
 A significant feature of